astrapi69/jgeohash/README.md

 This library is a basic implementation from the GeoHash algorithm written in the java and can be applied to generate from the latitude and longitude a geohash code and reverse.

 The library is kept simple and have no dependencies to other libraries.

+If you like this project put a ⭐

 ## Note